barryoneill/org-structure-cli/README.md

 ## Usage

-To validate the structure of your files (i.e.that references are valid, ids are unique, etc):
+To validate the structure and integrity of your files (i.e.that references are valid, ids are unique, etc):
 `org validate`

 To add a new member: